DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 Functionality:
 - loads in configuration; including HDF5 files, planes, channel map...
 - runs checks on files: file exists, is valid HDF5, is TPStream type, has valid fragments, contains TPs
-- loops over files, extracts the ROU, and sorts the files by unique ROU (additionally, if there are multiple files for an ROU, the files are time ordered)
+- loops over files, extracts the ROU, extracts the plane, and stores the TP data in a map (map[ROU][plane][TP data in vectors]).
+This data is also sorted by time.
+Each TP vector represents one fragment from the HDF5 file.
-- creates unique *streams*, each stream representing a unique plane data
+- additionally, applies filtering on the plane
-- plane data is extracted from the file, filtering is applied
+- creates unique *streams*, each stream representing a unique plane (and its associated data)
 - TP data is handled in TP vectors (this is mostly because it was already available for `TriggerDataHandlerModule`, was previously using `TPSets` but there is no implementation for this data type)
 - each stream spawns a unique thread, running independently (timing controlled by clock)
 - running threads check the slice time (slice, in this case, represented as a vector of TPs, covering one fragment of TPs), compare to the clock, and send over the queues to `TPHandlers` as appropriate.
 There is an additional wait time applied so as to not overwhelm the system.